 Shipping a vehicle into Mexico will depend on the type of visa the expat holds and can be a tricky thing for some.
 Regulations are not standard across the country, differing between states.

 Expats who hold the FMM visitor visa, have temporary residence, or student temporary residence visas can import their car into Mexico from abroad.
 They must get a Temporary Import Permit, a TIP, issued at the border.
 The TIP is normally valid for as long as the visa is valid.

 Permanent residents will have to take a different route if they want to keep their car; they are no longer able to drive a vehicle with a foreign number plate in Mexico.
 This is when a shipping company and customs broker must help – customs brokers can resolve this process, but taxes and duties must be paid, plus service charges to the broker.

-Alternatively, they could export the car from Mexico permanently or sell it on to someone else with the appropriate visas and permits.
+Alternatively, expats could export the car from Mexico permanently or sell it to someone else with the appropriate visas and permits.